muratk3n/thirdwave/en/README.md

 If bats are 'part' of the solution, they can only be 1% of the solution.
 Not 50%, not 30%, not even 10%.
 One percent.
-There isn't enough lithium in the world for this-plus-that approach.
+There isn't enough lithium in the world for that-plus-that approach.
 And since 1% isn't viable economically, the battery option is as good as dead.
 They have exactly zero place in the future.